microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-07.md

 ## Description

-The objective of this challenge is to implement purview core features such as data map, data catalog and lineage using resources (Data sources) deployed part of previous challenges.
-This hack involves configuring various resources such as Microsoft purview account, purview collection, key vault, purview integration with Azure data factory and synapse, ADF copy sample job etc.
+The objective of this challenge is to implement Purview core features such as data map, data catalog and lineage using resources (Data sources) deployed part of previous challenges.
+This challenge involves configuring various resources such as Microsoft Purview account, Purview collection, Key Vault, Purview integration with Azure Data Factory and Synapse, ADF copy sample job etc.

 **NOTE:** If you haven't completed previous challenges, then you can bring your own or register any data sources you have in your subscription.
 Provision a basic tier SQL database (Use existing data option) with AdventureWorksLT sample data pre-loaded.

 ## Success Criteria

 - Verify all the data sources (For example.
-Resources such as ADLS Gen2, SQL dedicated pool, SQL database etc.) are registered and associated with appropriate collection hierarchy in Purview data map
+Resources such as ADLS Gen2, SQL Dedicated Pool, SQL Database etc.) are registered and associated with appropriate collection hierarchy in Purview data map
 - Verify the scanning works fine for the registered data sources.
-- Validate the synapse and ADF is integrated with Microsoft purview account
+- Validate the synapse and ADF is integrated with Microsoft Purview account
-- Validate the catalog search works fine using Synapse workspace and Microsoft purview portal.
+- Validate the catalog search works fine using Synapse Workspace and Microsoft Purview portal.
 - Verify the Table Dimension.Employee column "WWI Employee ID" classified with custom classification rule.
 Show the total number of columns classified (Auto or custom) to coach.
-Note: Use employee table in a dedicated SQL pool or use product table (productnumber column) in a sample adventure works SQL database.
+Note: Use employee table in a Dedicated SQL pool or use product table (productnumber column) in a sample Adventure Works SQL Database.
-- Verify the Label applied to sensitive fields for your registered data sources, validate using catalog search and filtering.
+- Verify the label applied to sensitive fields for your registered data sources, validate using catalog search and filtering.
 - Verify the lineage captured for an ADF copy job.

 ## Learning resources